markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-groups-overview.md

 ### Maximum number of Autopatch groups

-Windows Autopatch supports up to 50 Autopatch groups in your tenant.
+Windows Autopatch supports up to 300 Autopatch groups in your tenant.
 Each Autopatch group supports up to 15 deployment rings.

 > [!NOTE]
-> If you reach the maximum number of Autopatch groups supported (50), and try to create more Autopatch groups, the "Create" option in the Autopatch groups blade will be greyed out.
+> If you reach the maximum number of Autopatch groups supported (50), and try to create more Autopatch groups, the "Create" option in the Autopatch groups blade is greyed out.

 To manage your Autopatch groups, see [Manage Windows Autopatch groups](../manage/windows-autopatch-manage-autopatch-groups.md).